Tuesday, November 19, 2024

 • The request for additional height was particularly called for with respect to parking.
 Preliminary drawings indicate that more than a third of the land is planned to be dedicated to parking and internal roads, with parking and driving space planned to take up as much space as the hospital buildings itself.
 In the past, the hospital voiced that it was reticent to build a multiple storey parking garage (citing cost, even though approximately $4 million in parking revenue is generated annually at the current Civic Hospital.)
 When questioned about the type of parking envisaged for this space, and if it was to be multi-storey, the city responded that a parking strategy may be asked for in the future.
 (The hospital did not respond.)

 • There is much concern voiced over the fact that the public is asked to cite its concerns with respect to zoning now, when so much information is missing.
 Currently, there is no Traffic Study, Environmental Impact Study, Heritage Study, Site Plan, transportation plan or parking strategy.
 The city reassured attendees that all studies will be completed before the site plan application is approved, and that there would be a holding provision in place until that point, but,-this does not preclude a decision from being made on zoning.
-(Note: According to a letter from the Dow's Lake Residents' Association to Federal Environment Minister Steven Guilbeault, an Environmental Impact Study was never conducted---"Necessary Action-An Independent Environmental Impact Assessment must be undertaken ."Part of the content of the letter is on my November 1, 2024 blog entry.
-The letter is 9 pages long.)
+(Note: According to a letter from the Dow's Lake Residents' Association to Federal Environment Minister Steven Guilbeault, an Environmental Impact Study was never conducted---"Necessary Action-An Independent Environmental Impact Assessment must be undertaken ."Part of the content is on my November 1, 2024 blog entry "A November 7, 2021 letter from the Dow's Lake Residents' Association..")

 Saturday, November 2, 2024